chrismaltby/gb-studio-site/content/docs/music.md

 **Q: What do I do if my song sounds completely giltched-out?**

-A: It's probably corrupted.
-It can likely be saved by using OpenMPT and saving it as a different filetype.
-If you're using **MilkyTracker**, don't press "Save" on a .mod file, always work in a .xm file instead.
+A: The song is likely corrupted.
+The song can be rescued by opening it and saving it in OpenMPT.
+You can prevent this from happening again by using Disk op. to switch to the .xm filetype in Milkytracker, and pressing Save As to create .mod files. d file, always work in a .xm file instead.

-**Q: Why is my song speed is faster in-game than it is in the tracker?**

-A: If you're using an `Fxx` effect with a value lower than `F05`, add `F96` to the first row of your song.
-This will not impact your in-game playback speed.

-**Q: Can I play back voice clips/sound effects?**

-A: Not on GBT Player.
-Pokemon Yellow's method is unique, and LSDj does not leave much processing power for games to be played while it's running.

 **Q: Can I use a different tool to write my music?**

-A: If the tool can natively export to .mod, try it!
+A: If the tool can natively export to .mod, yes!

-**Q: Why is my song playing glitched sounds when it tries to loop?**
+**Q: Why is my song glitching when it tries to loop?**

-A: `D00` is a problematic effect, try using `Bxx` instead.
-If you're already using `Bxx`, make sure the `xx` number does not go above the number of pattern-slots in your song.
-A song's first pattern is always in slot 00.
+A: `Dxx` will play garbage data if it's used the end of a song, use `Bxx` instead.
+Read [Effects](/docs/music#effects) to learn more.

-**Q: Why do some notes in OpenMPT appear red and sound higher/lower than they're supposed to sound?**
+**Q: Why do some notes in OpenMPT appear red?**

 A: Go over to the "General" tab that's under the New File, Open and Save buttons.
 Click the big button next to the "Name" field that says "MOD (ProTracker), 4 channels".
 Once there, disable both **ProTracker 1/2 Mode (MOD)** and **Amiga Frequency Limits.** This is a thing because the format here is meant to be used with the Amiga line of computers (that's where it was made), which has frequency limits.